florent-blanvillain/grails-ember-templates-precompiler/README.md

 ## Installation

-add this line to BuildConfig.groovy
+Add this line to BuildConfig.groovy plugins section :

         runtime ":ember-templates-precompiler:0.1"

 **warning** : this plugin requires rhino 1.7R4 (and above).
 Previous versions should be excluded from other plugins.
 Typically, if you use lesscss resources and handlebars resources plugin: